 Medical Treatment Options

-Patients with chronic allergies that do not respond to medication allergy treamtents may opt for a long-term treatment plan in which gradually increasing doses of allergen are introduced to the body in order to build up tolerance.
-This is accomplished either through allergy shots or oral drops.
-In standard immunotherapy, an extract of the allergen responsible for your symptoms is prepared and delivered via an injection to your upper arm once a week.
+Patients with chronic allergies that do not respond to medication allergy treatments may opt for a long-term treatment plan in which gradually increasing doses of allergen are introduced to the body in order to build up tolerance.
+This is accomplished through allergy shots.
+In immunotherapy, an extract of the allergen responsible for your symptoms is prepared and delivered via an injection to your upper arm once a week.
 The dosage is small at first, allowing your body to gradually become desensitized, but is increased over time until a maintenance level is reached.
-At this point, your shots will be given once a week in the office, or you can self administer at home.
-It will take your body up to 5 years to build up full immunity.
+At this point, your shots will be given once a week in the office, or you can self-administer at home.
+It will take your body up to five years to build up full immunity.
 Treatment is FDA-approved and highly effective.